dekay7/notipier/README.md

     - Be sure to save the edits to the file when complete
         - nano: `Ctrl+X, Y, Enter`
         - Vim: `:wq`
-5. Initialize the Python virtual environment.
+5. Install the requirements via pip (install packages globally).
     ```bash
-    python -m venv .
+    pip install -r requirements.txt --break-system-packages
     ```
-6. Activate the virtual environment.
-    ```bash
-    source bin/activate
-    ```
-7. Install the requirements via pip.
-    ```bash
-    pip install -r requirements.txt
-    ```
-8. Deactivate the virtual environment.
-    ```bash
-    deactivate
-    ```
-9. Edit `notipier.service` and replace `/path/to/` with the path to the notipier.py file in the notipier directory.
+6. Edit `notipier.service` and replace `/path/to/` with the path to the notipier.py file in the notipier directory.
     - To do this, you can use the `pwd` command to find your current directory, then use a text editor such as nano or Vim.
     ```bash
     nano notipier.service